 4 Signs it is time for a Blepharoplasty (Eyelid Lift Surgery) with a Plastic Surgeon

-They say “the eyes have it,” but what if your eyes USED to have it – and they no longer look as bright and youthful as they did?
+They say “the eyes have it,” but what if your eyes used to have it – and they no longer look as bright and youthful as they did?
 For individuals of all ages, it seems the skin around your eyes always seems to the first area of your face to show ageing.
-Cosmetic injections and anti-wrinkle injections from our Senior Injector, Sandra, can do a LOT to keep your eyelid area looking more youthful and less wrinkled.
-Whilst Dermal Filler injections and wrinkle relaxing solutions can go a long way to restore a smoother look to the area around your eyes, you MAY be ready for Eyelid lift Surgery if you want to significantly reduce sagging, puffy eyelids ABOVE or BELOW your lashes.
+Cosmetic injections and anti-wrinkle injections from our Senior Injector, Sandra, can do a lot to keep your eyelid area looking more youthful and less wrinkled.
+Whilst Dermal Filler injections and wrinkle relaxing solutions can go a long way to restore a smoother look to the area around your eyes, you may be ready for Eyelid lift Surgery if you want to significantly reduce sagging, puffy eyelids above or below your lashes.

-Cosmetic Injections are great for SOME ageing eye concerns, including crow’s feet or tear troughs, but sometimes a Blepharoplasty is needed to get rid of puffy, sagging eyelid skin.
+Cosmetic Injections are great for some ageing eye concerns, including crow’s feet or tear troughs, but sometimes a Blepharoplasty is needed to get rid of puffy, sagging eyelid skin.

-With or without cosmetic injectables and the best at-home eye cream treatments, your eyelids CAN age or sag to the point that eyelid surgery – e.g. a Blepharoplasty eyelid lift or a Canthoplasty – would be best for a longer-lasting and more noticeable rejuvenating result than anti-wrinkle and dermal filler injections would get you as stand-alone treatments. it’s all about COMBINING treatments to get the best facial rejuvenation results for an individual patient.
+With or without cosmetic injectables and the best at-home eye cream treatments, your eyelids can age or sag to the point that eyelid surgery – e.g. a Blepharoplasty eyelid lift or a Canthoplasty – would be best for a longer-lasting and more noticeable rejuvenating result than anti-wrinkle and dermal filler injections would get you as stand-alone treatments. it’s all about combining treatments to get the best facial rejuvenation results for an individual patient.

 Combining Eyelid Surgery and Eye Area Injectables (Anti-Wrinkle Solutions and Dermal Fillers or Tear Trough Fillers) often gets better results than stand-alone procedures.

-Four Signs of Ageing Eyelids you May have Missed: Eyelid Lift Surgery (Blepharoplasty)
+4 Signs of Ageing Eyelids you May have Missed: Eyelid Lift Surgery (Blepharoplasty)

 Cosmetic injections CAN help remedy many signs of ageing eyelids.
 However, once the skin has become heavy, puffy or sagging to the point the eyelashes or pupils are quite obscured by the eyelid skin, only a Blepharoplasty will tend to get you the results most people want for eyelid rejuvenation.